 2050 Hours of Education:

-Graduates of the New York College of Health Professions Graduate School of Oriental Medicine automatically fulfill these eligibility requirements since the Programs are fully accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), recognized by the NCCAOM.
+Graduates of the New York College of Health Professions Graduate School of Oriental Medicine automatically fulfill these eligibility requirements since the Programs are fully accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM), recognized by the NCCAOM.

 The New York College of Health Professions offers review courses for the NCCAOM exams in both acupuncture and Chinese herbology and for the acupuncture Clean Needle Technique examination through its Continuing Education Department.